5 Best Zinc Supplements for Fertility

 What is the best zinc for fertility?

-Zinc picolinate is the best form for fertility due to its superior absorption.
+Zinc picolinate is the best form for fertility due to its superior absorption — it was the only form to significantly raise tissue zinc levels in a controlled human study (Barrie et al., 1987).
 Thorne Zinc Picolinate and Pure Encapsulations Zinc are the top brands.
 For long-term supplementation, Designs for Health Zinc Supreme includes copper to prevent depletion.

 How much zinc should I take for fertility?

-15–25 mg of elemental zinc daily is the effective range for fertility support.
-Men may benefit from the upper end of this range.
+15–30 mg of elemental zinc daily is the effective range for fertility support.
+Men targeting sperm improvements may benefit from the upper end of this range (25–30 mg).
 Do not exceed 40 mg/day without medical supervision, and pair with copper (1–2 mg) if supplementing long-term above 25 mg.

 Does zinc increase sperm count?